Should you visit Brussels, the capital of Belgium or Antwerp?

 • Walk around Grote Markt

-• Do some shopping on Meir street
+• Do some shopping on Meir Street

 • Check out the Diamond District (located close to Central Station)